Full name: Republic of Malta

 After briefly falling under Napoleon’s rule in 1798, the Maltese managed to oust the French rulers with British help and they voluntarily became a British protectorate in 1800 and a Crown colony of the British Empire in 1813.
 The importance of their location greatly increased after the opening of the Suez Canal in 1869.
 During the early years of the Second World War, Malta came under concentrated bombing and naval siege by the Axis powers – so much so that in 1942 King George VI awarded the whole Maltese population the George Cross in recognition of their bravery.
 A depiction of the medal is incorporated onto Malta’s national flag.

 Malta gained independence from the United Kingdom on the 21 September 1964, whereupon it joined the Commonwealth and the United Nations.
 On 13 December 1974 Malta became a republic with the President as head of state and adopted a policy of neutrality in 1980.
-It joined the European Union in 2004 and on 1 January 2008 it became part of the Eurozone.
+It joined the European Union in 2004 and adopted the Euro on 1 January 2008.

 The parliamentary system is closely modelled on the Westminster system.
 The parliament is made up of the president, a prime minister and the multi-party House of Representatives.
 The country is divided into five regions – including Gozo and Comino which are classified as one region – with each having its own Regional Committee which serves at an intermediary level between local government and national government.

 The House of Representatives consists of 65 members, with five members being elected from each of the thirteen electoral districts.
 The role of the President of Malta is largely ceremonial, and he or she is appointed by the House of Representatives for a five-year term.
 The President appoints a Prime Minister, selecting a member of the House of Representatives who is judged to be best able to command the support of the majority of its members.
-The current President, Marie-Louise Coleiro Preca, is the youngest person to have held the office of President, aged 55 when she was sworn in in April 2014, and is the second woman to have held the post.
-The current Prime Minister is Joseph Muscat, leader of the Labour Party, with the main opposition leader being Adrian Delia, leader of the Nationalist Party.
+The current President is George Vella, who was sworn in on 4 April 2019.
+The current Prime Minister is Joseph Muscat, leader of the Labour Party, who was re-elected on 3 June 2017, with the main opposition leader being Adrian Delia, leader of the Nationalist Party.
+The next general elections are scheduled to be held by 2022.

-Malta is a highly industrialised, high-income, advance service-based economy and is listed within the top 30 countries by the International Monetary Fund (IMF).
-Malta’s real GDP growth in 2017 of 6.6% was one of the highest growth rates in the EU and was forecast to rise by 5.4% in 2018 by the European Commission, although initial figures released by the NSO for the first three quarters of 2018 suggest a higher figure is likely to be achieved.
+Malta is a highly industrialised, high-income, advanced service-based economy and is listed within the top 30 countries by the International Monetary Fund (IMF).
+Malta’s real GDP growth in 2018 of 6.6%, compared with 6.7% in 2017, was one of the highest growth rates in the EU and was mainly attributable to domestic demand.

 Malta’s main advantage has always been its central location for trade, and the economy reflects that.
 Being a small island nation, it has limited natural resources and can only produce around 20% of the food requirements for its relatively large population.
 The economy therefore is dependent on human resources and foreign trade.
 Malta’s economy is driven by financial services, tourism, real estate, and manufacturing, particularly of electronics.
 Other significant sectors are pharmaceuticals, information technology and call centres.